Malaysia prepares for ‘hands-on’ king as Johor Sultan takes the throne

 ‘Not shy’

-Malaysia’s royal houses remain potent symbols of identity for many Malays and Sultans are the guardians of Islam in their own states.
+Malaysia’s royal houses remain potent symbols of identity for the Malays, and the king is the official head of Islam in the country.
 Malays in Malaysia are always Muslim.

 Sultan Ibrahim has previously spoken out against the “Arabisation” of Malay culture and stressed the need for moderation in a country where there are large populations of ethnic Chinese and Indians, most of whom are not Muslim.